 In February 2013, the US FDA granted marketing approval to Kadcyla, an ADC product resulting from one of our development and commercialization licenses with Roche, through its Genentech unit.
 We receive royalty reports and payments related to sales of Kadcyla from Roche one quarter in arrears.
-In accordance with our revenue recognition policy, \$25.3 million of non-cash royalties on net sales of Kadcyla for the twelve-month period ended March 31, 2016 were recorded and included in royalty revenue for the year ended June 30, 2016 and \$5.5 million of non-cash royalties and \$13.9 million of cash royalties on net sales of Kadcyla for the twelve-month period ended March 31, 2015 is included in royalty revenue for the year ended \$10.3 million of cash royalties on net sales of

-Kadcyla for the twelve-month period ended March 31, 2014 for the year ended June 30, 2014.
+In accordance with our revenue recognition policy, \$12.9 million of non-cash royalties on net sales of Kadcyla for the six-month period ended September 30, 2016 were recorded and included in royalty revenue for the six-months ended December 31, 2016 and \$12.0 million of non-cash royalties on net sales of Kadcyla for the six-month period ended September 30, 2015 were recorded and included in royalty revenue for the six-month period ended September 30, 2015 were recorded and included in royalty revenue for the six-month period ended September 30, 2015 were recorded and included in royalty revenue for the six-month period ended September 30, 2015 were recorded and included in royalty revenue for the six-month period ended September 30, 2015 were recorded and included in royalty revenue for the six-month period ended September 30, 2015 were recorded and included in royalty revenue for the six-month period ended September 31, 2015.
+Non-cash royalties on net sales of Kadcyla for the twelve-month period ended March 31, 2016 of \$25.3 million were recorded and included in royalty revenue for the year ended June 30, 2016 and \$5.5 million of non-cash royalties and \$13.9 million of cash royalties on net sales of Kadcyla for the twelve-month period ended March 31, 2015 is included in royalty revenue for the year ended June 30, 2015.
+We recorded \$10.3 million of cash royalties on net sales of Kadcyla for the twelve-month period ended March 31, 2014 which is included as royalty revenue in the year ended June 30, 2014.
 Kadcyla sales occurring after January 1, 2015 are covered by a royalty purchase agreement whereby the associated cash is remitted to Immunity Royalty Holdings, L.P.
 See further details regarding royalty obligation in Note F of the Consolidated Financial Statements.
 We expect royalty revenue to increase in future periods as the underlying net sales of Kadcyla increase.

-Research and development support revenue was \$4.0 million, \$2.8 million, and \$7.2 million for the fiscal years ended June 30, 2016, 2015 and 2014, respectively.
-These amounts primarily represent research funding earned based on actual resources utilized under our agreements with our collaborators as shown in the table below.
-Also included in research and development support revenue are fees for developing antibody-specific conjugation processes on behalf of our collaborators and potential collaborators during the early evaluation and preclinical testing stages of drug development.
+Research and development support revenue

 The amount of research and development support revenue we earn is directly related to the number of our collaborators and potential collaborators, the stage of development of our collaborators' product candidates and the resources our collaborators allocate to the development effort.
 As such, the amount of development fees may vary widely from quarter to quarter and year to year.
-Total revenue recognized from research and development support from each of our collaborative partners in the years ended June 30, 2016, 2015 and 2014 is included in the following table (in thousands):
+Research and development support revenue was \$2.8 million and \$1.6 million for the six-months ended December 31, 2016 and 2015, respectively.
+Research and development support revenue was \$4.0 million, \$2.8 million, and \$7.2 million for the fiscal years ended June 30, 2016, 2015 and 2014, respectively.
+Total revenue recognized from research and development support from each of our collaborative partners in the six month periods ended December 31, 2016 and 2015 and 2015 and 2014 is shown in the following table (in thousands):